CRIMINOLOGY AND CRIMINAL JUSTICE STUDIES

 Please Note: This Program and this Web Site are not for those seeking entry into a Police or Corrections Academy.
 The Criminal Justice Institute of Hillsborough Community College is our Police and Corrections Academy and is a separate department from the Criminal Justice Technology Undergraduate Program.
 You may look under our RELATED PROGRAMS to connect to the Criminal Justice Institute.

 PLEASE NOTE: As the Associates in Science Degree (A.S.) in Criminal Justice Technology is now transferable into upper division programs in Florida Universities allowing graduates to seek a Bachelor’s Degree, an A.A.
 Degree is no longer required to go forward onto the university; however, Criminal Justice Majors may seek an the A.A.
-Degree in Justice Administration or in Liberal Arts.
+Degree.

 PLEASE NOTE: This guide does not constitute a contract or commitment on the part of the College, Criminal Justice Technology Program, faculty members or staff.
 Changes to schedules and courses as well as other program revisions may occur.
 Additionally, the hours and course work described herein are the minimums required as of this date.
 Additional preparatory courses may be necessary in reading, writing, or mathematics, depending on your placement test scores.